tweag/nickel/doc/manual/syntax.md

         This line is even more indented.
     This line has no more indentation.
   "%
-"This line has no indentation.
-  This line is indented.
-    This line is even more indented.
-This line has no more indentation."
+"This line has no indentation.\n  This line is indented.\n    This line is even more indented.\nThis line has no more indentation."
 ```

 The only special sequence in a multiline string is the string interpolation: